 Improved digestive health

 Do you know someone that always has stomach issues, that can’t seem to digest anything normally?
 Or what about someone that is always sick?

-Enjoying a small serving of fermented foods like kimchi with a rice dish, or as a condiment on my Vegan Black Rice Sweet Potato Mushroom Burger, is a great way to improve common digestive issues and foggy mood symptoms.
+Enjoying a small serving of fermented foods like kimchi with a rice dish, or as a condiment on a plant-based burger are great ways to improve common digestive issues and foggy mood symptoms.

 More ways to enjoy these probiotic-rich veggies are to add some in a sandwich wrap, or tossing a bit of sauerkraut in a green salad, to enjoying a small cup of naturally fizzy Kombucha, with your meals—each day.

 The enzymes will help you absorb nutrients and the good bacteria of the cultured vegetables can improve digestion over time.

 We need to take control of our health and help our body and immune system get stronger.
 Consuming probiotic-rich foods can help fight off any unwanted illnesses.

 Being strong is not just about healthy eating.
 It’s about finding ways to reduce stress, to help refocus our bodies due to our busy lives.